lealceldeiro/backend-coding-test/README.md

 An alternative to the required tools mentioned below, is to have installed [docker](https://docs.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 If that's the case you can run `docker-compose up -d rp_mysql_db rp_springbootapp` from the project root directory.
 In this case there's no need to configure any property (like DB connection parameters).
+Notice if you use this approach, and want to run the stack again after making some change to the model entities you should use `docker-compose up -d -- build rp_mysql_db rp_springbootapp`

 To *test* the application endpoints, you can use as a reference the provided